gautamottur/gautamottur.github.io/research/index.md

   * How can we derive cross-linguistic variation in, e.g., left-branch extraction and successive cyclic movement patterns?

 #### **Recent work:**
+  * Escape hatches are phase edges, but not all phase edges are escape hatches.
+[NELS 56 Abstract](https://bpb-us-e1.wpmucdn.com/wp.nyu.edu/dist/2/33372/files/2025/08/279_escape_hatches_are.pdf)
   * A timing approach to escape hatch dependencies.
 [GLOW 47 Poster](https://ottur.info/posters/ottur_glow47poster.pdf)